 Safeguards, Co-Benefits & SDGs

-Our approach on safeguards and co-benefits is integrated with RMI's Carbon Crediting Data Framework
+Our approach on safeguards and co-benefits is integrated with RMI's Carbon Crediting Data Frameworkarrow-up-right

 The environmental and social problems we face are deeply interconnected.
 Designing solutions that address these issues requires careful attention to avoid creating new problems while solving existing ones.
 This principle is embodied in the phrase: "Do no harm."

-At its core, this principle ensures that projects are developed in a way that minimizes harm to both the environment and society.
-To achieve this, project developers should:
+Beyond adhering to basic laws and covenants, steps must be taken to ensure that projects are developed in a way that minimizes harm to both the environment and society.
+To achieve this, project developers must:

 Conduct Environmental and Social Risk Assessments

-Project developers are expected to carry out thorough environmental and social risk assessments aligned with IFC Safeguard Standards.
-These assessments should identify, evaluate, and address potential adverse impacts associated with the project — both direct and indirect.
+Project developers must carry out thorough environmental and social risk assessments aligned with IFC Safeguard Standardsarrow-up-right.
+These assessments must identify, evaluate, and address potential adverse impacts associated with the project — both direct and indirect.

-Developers must engage local stakeholders early in the process to better understand potential effects on communities, ecosystems, and livelihoods.
+• Developers must engage local stakeholders early in the process to better understand potential effects on communities, ecosystems, and livelihoods.
 Risks may arise not only from core activities but also from predictable yet unplanned developments.
-Assessments should inform the design and implementation of appropriate safeguards to prevent, reduce or manage harm, and be conducted with attention to language and data collection formats most relevant to the project community.

 Have a Robust Stakeholder Engagement Processes